Fall & Winter Foods For Inflammation

 - Soothe headaches

-- Discomforts associated with the common cold and flu
+- Discomforts associated with the seasonal illness

 - Promote optimum nervous system health